I was turned down by big publishers and that’s the best thing that ever happened to me.

 Thanks!
 I hope to talk with you soon!

 PS: I know there is a lot of buzz about self-publishing nowadays and you are probably feeling overwhelmed at the sheer amount of information and a bit uncertain about who to trust.
 Let me assure you, I’m no newbie!
 I’ve been a committed do-it-yourself publisher for 30 years.
 (When I realized that I just about jumped out of my chair!)
 I keep up with trends and new companies and pricing vs service and I know who to trust.
-It is my pleasure to help make your indie author journey a lot easier, but let the authors I’ve worked with can tell you about my books, Self-Pub Boot Camp and working with me one-on-one: Click here to check out what they have to say.
+It is my pleasure to help make your indie author journey a lot easier, but let the authors I’ve worked with tell you about my books, classes, and how is is to work with me one-on-one: Click here to check out what they have to say.

 More About Carla